ahushh/monaba/README.md

     - Thread moderation by OP
     - Flexible account system with customizable groups and permissions
     - Ability to stick and lock threads and to put on auto-sage
-    - Modlog which allows to view previous action
     - Moving threads between boards
+    - Modlog which allows to view previous actions

 Dependencies
 ------